Location: 31.20557N 29.89443E

 It should be noted that the LLWL is 9 cm below the hydrographic zero and the mean sea level at Alexandria is 8 cm above the Egyptian land datum.

 It should be pointed out that mean sea levels have changed over the last 2500 years.
-Without entering into expert discussions on this subject, it may be estimated that the rise in sea level during the period has been about 0.50 m (/20/), i.e. about 2 cm/century.
-It may be added that the present rate of rise is much greater as it has reached about 18 cm during the past century (1880-1980)(/19/) and it is currently estimated that it will be between 30 and 110 cm in the next century.
+Without entering into expert discussions on this subject, it may be estimated that the sea level rise during the period has been about 0.50 m (), i.e. about 2 cm/century.
+It may be added that the present rate of rise is much greater as it has reached about 18 cm during the past century (1880-1980)() and it is currently estimated that it will be between 50 and 100 cm in the 21st century.

 It is currently admitted that the sea level at Alexandria has risen by 0.5 m and the land level has fallen by 5 to 6 m over the past 2000 years.

 The sediments found on the beaches and sea bed near Alexandria Bay consist of sand with a grain size (D50) ranging from 0.20 to 0.50 mm.
-The sand is certainly ancient deposits carried down by the Nile.
+This sand consists of ancient deposits carried down by the Nile.
 For the past few decades the beaches at Alexandria have been suffering from widespread erosion and protective measures have been taken (involving beach nourishment or rockfill structures) with varying degrees of success.
 This erosion is due mainly to beach sand being carried offshore during storms.

 1. BERNAND, A. “Alexandrie la Grande”, ed.
 Hachette Littératures, 1998.